You might think you have some bushcraft skills but how many of these are you master of?

 1) Simple Tarp Shelter (Tarp and Cordage required)

 If you have a tarp and some cordage with you, you can build some pretty great shelters (like a yert or teepee) but if you don’t have much time, make something simple.
+There are many different methods but however you do it, this is one of the first basic survival skills you should master.

 The easiest shelters using a tarp are either a lean-to or tarp tent (pictured below).